ysgurjar/pp3-snake-game/README.md

 Am I reponsive Image

 ## Introduction
 It is a classic snake game which needs no introduction.
-The objective of the snake is to eat its prey and get bigger without crashing into wall or itself.
-The game has only one level.
+The objective of the snake is to eat the prey and get bigger without crashing into wall or itself.
+The bigger the snake, the higher the points are with additional difficulty level.

+The game-app is hosted on Heroku and it is played on Command line emulator.

-The user needs to sign up before playing game and he is able to store is high score as well.
+The user needs to sign up before playing game and he is able to store his high score as well.

 ## Contents
 * [Project Goals](#project-goals)<br>